How Human Capital Data Enhances Risk Management for Financial Institutions

 Key Takeaways

-Risk Management Frameworks Must Evolve
+Evolving Risk Management Frameworks

-An assessment of your workforce and human capital data should be considered an important element of any operational risk review and process improvement exercise.
+An assessment of workforce and human capital data should be considered an important element of any operational risk review and process improvement exercise.

-Source: Aon 2021 Global Risk Management Survey
+Source: Aon's 2023 Global Risk Management Survey

 A Resilient Risk Framework Embraces People Analytics

 Human capital data and analytics can help a FI assess, plan and react to each contributing risk factor to a business or its operations.
-For example, assessing the state of the labor market internally and externally can help FIs reliably predict turnover and enhance workforce planning.
-Employee and candidate assessment data can be used to evaluate skills, competencies and risk-taking appetite to enhance talent selection or promotion.
-Such tools not only help attract key talent, but also ongoing engagement.
-Aon’s surveyfinds 70 percent of financial organizations indicate that they are losing talent in the digital area, while 42 percent report challenges in filling roles that require high-demand skills.
+For example, assessing the state of the labor market internally and externally can help FIs reliably predict turnover while monitoring employee engagement — a key contributory factor in employee fraud.

 61%

-Sixty-one percent of confident business leaders see interconnected risk as a necessary challenge rather than a dangerous unknown.
+of confident business leaders see interconnected risk as a necessary challenge rather than a dangerous unknown.

-Source: Aon 2022 Executive Risk Management Survey
+Source: Aon's 2022 Executive Risk Management Survey

-Regulation will continue to primarily focus on capital requirements and overall financial risk.
-It’s incumbent upon FIs to widen their focus to ensure they have proper oversight of emerging people-related risks.
+It is incumbent upon FIs to widen their focus to ensure they have proper oversight of emerging people-related risks.
 Only then will they be fully prepared for whatever comes their way.
+Learn more about how Aon helps financial institutions with their biggest emerging risks.

 1 European Central Bank, June 11, 2022, Supervising banks’ governance: structure, behaviour and culture (europa.eu).

-2 Aon Global HR Pulse Survey #8, 2022
+2 Aon's Global HR Pulse Survey #8, 2022

 General Disclaimer